lindemann-co/lindemann-co.github.io/content/notes/observation-2.en.md

 I did not entirely understand why these texts resonated so deeply with me but weren’t as "actionable" as I would have liked.

-But today, a thought by Viktor Shklovsky, which had also been sitting in my notebook of quotes for years, but in a completely different section, suddenly imposed itself as the link I was seeking:
+Today, though, a thought by Viktor Shklovsky, which had also been sitting in my notebook of quotes for years, but in a completely different section, suddenly imposed itself as the link I was seeking:

 > Automatism devours things […] And it is precisely to restore the sensation of life, to feel objects, for the stone to be stone, that what we call art exists.
 Art is made to give the sensation of the thing as perceived, not as recognized.
 >